lizametcalfe/Grocery_Scrapers/README.md

 > `sudo apt-get install gedit`
 * Robomongo GUI client for MongoDB.
 Download .DEB package and install using package manager.

-### Get the application code
+### Get the application code from BitBucket using the Linux Git client
 * You need a free account on BitBucket.
-* Request access from the developers for your BitBucket user e.g. "onsfred".
+* Ask the developers to enable access to the repository for your BitBucket user e.g. "onsfred".
 * Once they've granted access, you should be able to clone the repository to create a local copy on your machine as follows.
 * Open a Linux terminal and navigate to where you want to create the project files e.g.:
 > `cd ~/myprojects`